Uniqueness of surface diagrams of smooth 4-manifolds: Introduction

-Recent efforts to geometrically recover Seiberg-Witten theory for 3-manifolds and more general 4-manifolds have revolved around equipping a given manifold with structures that resemble surface bundles, namely Morse functions in three dimensions and (broken) Lefschetz fibrations in four dimensions.
-An initial development in the latter case appeared in a 2003 paper in which Donaldson and Smith defined a \emph{standard surface count} for symplectic 4-manifolds, counting pseudoholomorphic curves which are sections of a fiber bundle associated to a Lefschetz fibration \cite{DS}.
+Related efforts have revolved around equipping a given manifold with structures that resemble surface bundles, namely Morse functions in three dimensions and (broken) Lefschetz fibrations in four dimensions, then considering associated spaces of pseudoholomorphic curves.
+In 2003 Donaldson and Smith defined a \emph{standard surface count} for symplectic 4-manifolds, counting pseudoholomorphic curves which are sections of a fiber bundle associated to a Lefschetz fibration \cite{DS}.
 Soon after, Usher showed that the standard surface count is equivalent to $Gr$, and thus the Seiberg-Witten invariant \cite{U}.
-Though this equivalence is only known to hold for a suitably chosen Lefschetz fibration whose existence is equivalent to the existence of a symplectic form, it gave a promising inroad to generalization: broken Lefschetz fibrations offer a way to continue their approach into nonsymplectic territory, further guided by an existence result of \cite{T2} stating that if a near-symplectic 4-manifold has nonvanishing Seiberg-Witten invariant, then there is a pseudoholomorphic subvariety with boundary given by the vanishing locus of $\omega$.
-In a 2007 paper, Perutz defined a generalization of the standard surface count for near-symplectic broken Lefschetz fibrations, called the \emph{Lagrangian matching invariant}, that fits in nicely with experts' expectations and \cite{T2} in numerous ways.
-For example, there are formal similarities, vanishing theorems and calculations in special cases that coincide with those for the Seiberg-Witten invariant.
+Though this equivalence is only known to hold for a suitably chosen Lefschetz fibration whose existence is equivalent to the existence of a symplectic form, it gave a promising inroad to generalization: broken Lefschetz fibrations offer a way to continue their approach into nonsymplectic territory, further guided by an existence result of \cite{T2} stating that if a near-symplectic 4-manifold has nonvanishing Seiberg-Witten invariant, then there is a pseudoholomorphic curve with boundary given by the vanishing locus of $\omega$.
+In 2007, Perutz defined a generalization of the standard surface count for near-symplectic broken Lefschetz fibrations, called the \emph{Lagrangian matching invariant}, that fits in nicely with natural expectations in numerous ways.
+For example, there are formal similarities with ideas in \cite{T2}, vanishing theorems and calculations in special cases that coincide with those for the Seiberg-Witten invariant.
 However, it remains to show that it is a smooth invariant of the underlying 4-manifold (not just the isomorphism class of its chosen fibration structure), and it is generally difficult to compute.
-A large amount of the motivation for studying surface diagrams is the possibility that they will prove useful in addressing this pair of issues. \end{subsection} \emph{Acknowledgments.} The author would like to thank Denis Auroux and Rob Kirby for exceedingly helpful input during the preparation of this work, which was supported by NSF grant DMS-0635607. \end{section}
+A large amount of the motivation for studying surface diagrams is the possibility that they will prove useful in addressing such issues; see for example \cite{W3}.